mhadaily/mhadaily.github.io/_posts/2017-03-12-Angular2-Vue2-Ember-and-React-comparison.md

 - Ember.js
 ---

-It is a very good sunday and exciting to me the reason is that yesterday I spent couple of hours and I built my first Vue.js simple app using
+It is a very good sunday and exciting to me.
+The reason is that yesterday I spent couple of hours and I built my first Vue.js simple app using
-Vux and uiElement in order to compare Vue with React,Angular2 and Ember.js and the result can be found here :  [Live Demo - Vue.js Shop](https://www.majidhajian.com/vue2-shop/)
+Vux and uiElement in order to compare Vue with React, Angular2 and Ember.js.
+It's live here:  [Live Demo - Vue.js Shop](https://www.majidhajian.com/vue2-shop/)

+In the battle of front-end frameworks, these days, I feel I am confused that how to answer my question about "which frameworks should I choose?".
-I would say as a passionate Javascript developer, it is super hard to choose between the following frameworks or library to start a project.
-All of them come with pros and cons and they have a lot of perfect features that makes you impressed and confused that which one you should use.
+As a passionate Javascript developer, it is super tough to choose between the following frameworks or library to start a new project.
+All of them come with pros and cons as well as
+perfect features that makes you impressed and confused that which one you should use.

 I tried to wrap up my research and experiences as a single table which can be reviewed below: